-In the following items please place your check marks rapidly and don't stop to think about each scale.
+In the following items please place the "X"s rapidly and don't stop to think about each scale.
 We are interested in your immediate impression.
-Remember, this is not a test and there are no right or wrong answers.
+Remember: This is not a test and there are no right or wrong answers.
 The "right" answer is the one that is true for you.
-Be sure to make only one check mark on each scale.
+Be sure to put an "X" on each scale.
 Thank you!